-The RISE Stimulator for flaccid paralysis is a new development in the area of electrical stimulation.
-Unlike the traditional FES system, the RISE Stimulator can be used in a flaccid (non-spastic) paralysis, better known as a low transverse lesion.
+The RISE Stimulator, developed for people with a flaccid paralysis, is a new development in the area of electrical stimulation.
+Unlike the traditional FES system, the RISE Stimulator can be used in a flaccid (non-spastic) paralysis, better known as a low spinal cord injury.

 USE THE RISE STIMULATOR IF FES DOES NOT WORK

-In some cases, the FES system can’t be used.
-The RISE stimulator makes it possible to stimulate degenerated muscles.
-Sometimes it is possible to stimulate the muscles in the legs in such a way that the patient can stand up upright.
+In some cases, the FES system cannot be used.
+The RISE stimulator makes it possible to stimulate degenerated muscles even when this is the case.
+It is even possible in rare cases to stimulate the muscles in the legs in such a way that the patient can stand up upright.

 The muscles in the legs are being assisted by the electrical impulses.
-The RISE works independently.
-Currently, it can’t yet be combined with one of our BerkelBike models.
+The RISE stimulator works independently and cannot yet be combined with one of our BerkelBike models.

 THE RISE STIMULATOR IS VERY SUITABLE FOR